Dedicated Contract Carriage: An Option Worth Considering

 Shift to Dedicated Contract Carriage

 In addition, there are the structural changes in the trucking market described earlier.
-Scollard believes that these shifts are driving an increase in demand for DCC services.
+Nadeau believes that these shifts are driving an increase in demand for DCC services.

 For example, "The vehicles are becoming more sophisticated and shippers are demanding more technology," he says.
 Consequently, truck management is becoming increasingly specialized.